Back to Blog

 How to Actually Transition

-The single most important thing you can do in the next six months: answer one question.
+The single most important thing you can do: answer one question.
 What percentage of your team's time is spent on information routing versus actual judgment?

 Audit your operations with brutal honesty.
 Watch what your people actually do for a full week.
 Not what their job descriptions say.
 What they actually do.
 You'll find that 60 to 80% of the work in your organization is moving data between systems, filling out forms, chasing documents, making follow-up calls, updating records, coordinating between parties.